Recycling trash: growing problem for Jacksonville

 Since last year, the center has seen an uptick in non-recyclable items such as glass and thin plastics.
 In fact, the 350 tons of material they receive every weekday 91 tons can't be recycled.

-The problem is made worst by the fact that recycled materials are now harder to sell.
+The problem is made worse by the fact that recycled materials are now harder to sell.

-In January, China drastically limited the amount of materials they purchase from the United States.
-So with the decrease in demand lower quality materials, the center has to produce a higher grade materials to make recycled good attractive to domestic buyers.
+In January, China drastically limited the amount of materials it purchases from the United States.
+So with the decrease in demand lower quality materials, the center has to produce higher grade materials to make recycled good attractive to domestic buyers.

-"We've had to find other markets, we've found them domestically and at the same time quality expectations have changed and when you put that 26% of trash in there, it makes it hard to create a great product," said Jason Graves, Republic Services' division manager.
+"We've had to find other markets, we've found them domestically and at the same time quality expectations have changed and when you put that 26 percent of trash in there, it makes it hard to create a great product," Republic Services' division manager Jason Graves said.

-Republic Services want you to visit Recycling Simplified to learn more about what items you should and should not recycle.
+Republic Services invite you to visit Recycling Simplified to learn more about what items you should and should not recycle.

 Copyright 2018 by WJXT News4Jax - All rights reserved.